 How do you build a barn door?

 If you're the handy type, you could consider building your own barn door to create the farmhouse look for a fraction of the cost.
 You'll need to treat a series of shiplap boards, distressing and staining them to resemble old barn doors, as well as hardware and a long list a tools.
-Follow the directions here to build your own barn door.
+Follow the directions on how to build your own barn door.

 How do you install a barn door?